← All beaches & hotels

 Based on: Geographic assessment, open ocean exposure, no stream discharge

-Why Lanikai Has Clean Water
+Why Lanikai Has Lower Runoff Exposure

 No stream discharge.
 Unlike Kailua Beach (which receives Kawainui Marsh drainage) or Waikiki (Ala Wai Canal), Lanikai has zero streams or drainage canals emptying onto the beach.
 The primary contamination pathway at most Hawaii beaches simply doesn't exist here.